Cycle Insurance tailored for you

 - Can I choose to pay monthly?

-Yes we offer a monthly Direct Debit payment scheme.
+Yes we offer a loan repayable by monthly Direct Debits.
 If you do not wish to pay for your policy in one lump sum you can select this option.
-The first month's deposit premium is collected when the policy is taken out and you can then arrange to change your Direct Debit payment to a date of your choice.
-The remaining premium will be collected in monthly instalments.
+A deposit is collected when the policy is taken out and the remaining premium and interest will be collected in monthly instalments.